mmccool/introtodeeplearning/README.md

 On this Github repo, navigate to the lab folder you want to run (`lab1`, `lab2`, `lab3`) and open the appropriate python notebook (\*.ipynb).
 Click the "Run in Colab" link on the top of the lab.
 That's it!

 ## Opening the labs in Intel Dev Cloud:

-The labs can also be run in Intel's Dev Cloud.
+The labs can also be run in Intel's Dev Cloud, with some caveats.
 Follow the [instructions to get access to the Intel Dev Cloud](https://tinyurl.com/ReadmeIDC)  (also available [here](https://github.com/bjodom/idc)). and then after logging into the system, run the following commands in your shell (on the head node is ok, the user files are shared),